mcalla314/tkintertoy/docs/tutorial.rst

 Conclusion
 ==========

-It is hoped that with Tkintertoy, a Python instructor can quickly lead a young Python programmer out of the boring world of command-line interfaces and join the fun world of GUI programming.
-To see all the widgets that Tkintertoy supports, run ttgallery.py.
+It is hoped that with *Tkintertoy+, a Python instructor can quickly lead a novice Python programmer out of the boring world of command-line interfaces and join the fun world of GUI programming.
+To see all the widgets that *Tkintertoy* supports, run ttgallery.py.
 As always, looking at the code can be very instructive.

 As a result of the classes I have been teaching, I have created a series of narrated slideshows